mc-ctrl/Hoyoverse-Theorycrafting-Library/Genshin_Impact/Damage_Formula_GI.md

 *Please note that v and g are vectors, they have directions.*<br>
 *Actually, many gadgets' movements are in the similar way, but this is another chapter.*<br><br>
 **Multipliers above are only the common ones, multipliers were, are and will be updated.**
+### Other Multipliers
+Dehya's [Elemental Skill](https://genshin-impact.fandom.com/wiki/Molten_Inferno) allows her reduce the incoming DMG of Team Members, this is directly multiplicative with any DMG, including Transformative Reactionlike DMG and True DMG.<br>
+[La Signora](https://genshin-impact.fandom.com/wiki/Narukami_Island:_Tenshukaku) has a mechanic that prevents her from taking a single instance of DMG that exceeds a percentage of her Max HP.
+DMG exceeding that threshold will be nullified.
+In her Phase 1, it's 30.1%, Phase 2 is 20.1%.<br>
 # Special Damage Formula
 For DMG taking in different way, the formula is not entirely the same as general one.<br>
 Multipliers are added, deleted and modified in these DMG.
 There are Transformative Reactionlike Damage and True Damage: